hyling/kean.github.io/_posts/2019-03-24-navigation-problem.markdown

 ## MVC

-Any MVC-based architecture already provides the tools to manage navigation.
+Any MVC-based architecture already provides you with the tools to manage navigation.
 In this article I'm going to use MVP as an example.
-But the same principles apply to other patterns like MVC and MVVM.
+But the same principles can be apply to other patterns like MVC and MVVM.

 > I use Factories which construct Model and Presenter objects and which have access to Context for DI.
 I also skip some protocol declarations and `final` keywords which I would normally use.
 And I use delegates which could be of course replaced with other mechanisms like closures.

+> Please keep in mind that the goal of the article is to describe a solution which would only require these three MVP components – Model, View and Presenter – but would still maintain full separation of concerns and keep the modules unit testable.

 We need a domain area for our example.
 Let's pretend that we live in a world of IoT devices where every door lock is a connected one.
 Now we need an app.